-A special precision cutting technique.

-Stop in and talk to our professionals about the new Altura cuts that will give your hair the look of energy.
-See these great styles on our TV video screen.
-"We talk to you first."

-"We cut you into the action"

-NO APPOINTMENT NEEDED

-Karcher Mall Ph.
-466-0402

-Mon. thru Fri.
-10-9 Sat.
-10-6, Sun.
-12-5 thru the holidays
+The show will be free and will contain entertainment in music, comedy, and

+variety in the western tradition.
+Some of the featured acts will by the secret appearance of the infamous and depraved Rotz Gang and a guest ap-pearance by the multifaceted Dolly Parton.
+You can't find a show any better than this for the

+GENERAL PRACTICE

+\Complete Eye Exam

+\Prescriptions Filled

+\Custom Tinting

+FASHION EYEWEAR

+\Large Frame Selection

+Crusader, May 7, 1982

 'Yeomen of the Guard' is reviewed

-The staid splendor and ceremonial pomp of London's famed Yeoman of the Guard is displayed during the Northwesterners recent production of the Gilbert and Sullivan musical. (photo by Dave Ketterman) By Ron Steuckle A mickle of jollity and jibe shining through the impending sentence of death, loves gained and loves lost, a charming, sixteenth century scene, all these were brought together by the master duo of Gilbert and Sullivan in the semi-comic tragedy "Yeomen of the Guard".
-This production, illustrating the happenings in the famous Tower of London, was presented to enthralled audiences with charm and style by the Northwesterners.
-One of the most prominent characters was the cunning Colonel Fairfax, played by Gary Woodroof.
-Woodroof represented the duel personage of both a condemned prisoner and the son of a sergeant.
-Dennis Friesen, who portrayed the head jailor, and assistant tormenter, Wilfred Shadbolt, delighted everyone with his blunderous charm.
-Russ Mitchell, who played the strolling jester, Jack Point, humorously captured the minds of the audience with his astounding wit, agile movements, and unsettling sorrow.
-Colleen Beech, in her'role of Phoebe Meryll, captivated the onlookers with her vivacious smile.
-The elloquence of Lori Shields, while playing Elsie Maynard, was evident in every scene in which she played.
-The domineering personality of Dame Caruthers, played by Karen Hassaman seemed to both command respect and encourage laughter, except from Sergeant Meryll.
-Dirk' Robinson, who played the sergeant, interpereted his character with dignity.
-Other people who enhanced the play with their wonderful singing and acting were: Danny Marsh, who played Sir Richard Cholomodely.
-Lieutenant of the Tower of London; Betinna Tate, who played Kate, the niece of Dame Carruthers; Bryan Smith, who was both Leonard Meryll, the son of Sergeant Mervll, and a Yeomon of the Guard.
-The other Yeomen of the Guard were played by Clint Hahn, Brian Helstrom, and Mark Lewis.
-The townspeople of London were played by Kirk Bartlow, Kathy Flanagan, Loris Friesen, Rayburn Mitchell, Lucille Morris, Valerie Pemble, and Jeanie Weaver.
-The executioner was played by Phil Arledge, and Lucille Morris opened the evening as the narrator.
-Siberian Seven By James E. Bennett The coming of the International Peace Conference, the increase of press coverage, and the beating of demonstrators by authorities, are all factors in the continuing Siberian Seven situation; a saga to which a solution may be nearing at last.
+By Ron Steuckle

+impending

+semi-comic

+thwesterners.

+Woodroof.

+fax.

+This

+A mickle of jollity and

+sentence of

+tragedy

+production,

+jibe shining through the

+death, loves gained and

+loves lost, a charming, sixteenth century scene, all

+these were brought together

+Gilbert and Sullivan in the

+illustrating the happenings

+in the famous Tower of

+London, was presented to

+enthralled audiences with

+charm and style by the Nor-

+One of the most prominent characters was

+the cunning Colonel Fairplayed by Gary

+Woodroof

+'Yeomen of the Guard"

+the master duo of

+The staid splendor and ceremonial pomp of London's famed Yeoman of the Guard is displayed during the Northwesterners recent production of the Gilbert (photo by Dave Ketterman) and Sullivan musical. remain hostage Seven berian authorities.
+By James E. Bennett The coming of the International Peace Conference, coverage, and the beating demonstrators of by authorities, are all factors in the continuing Siberian Seven situation: a saga to which a solution may be nearing at last.
 The Moscow Patriarchate has invited about 400 Western religious leaders to participate in the International Peace conference scheduled by the Soviets in Moscow from May 9 to May 14.
-This could be a crucial factor in developing effective publicity as an effort is now under way in the West to contact as many of these potential participants as possible to enlist their support in presenting the question of the Siberian Seven situation to the Billy Graham, who will be going to the conference is showing signs of refusing to deal with the issue.
+This could be a crucial factor in developing effective publicity as an effort is now under way in the West to contact as many of malt.

+these potential participants as possible to enlist their support in presenting the question of the Sibe Seven situation to Soviets.
+Billy Graham, who will be going to the conference is showing signs of refusing to deal with the issue.
 Graham fears his personal involvement in the issue might result in offending his host and he does not plan to visit the embassy.
 Press coverage became increasingly intense when one of the seven, Lidia Vashcenko was hospitalized this last year.
 Soviet sensitivity toward Western publicity increased when on Feb.
+11, they HAD A REAL MILKSHAKE LATELY?

+Bring in this

+ad for 31c

+off any size shake or

+Offer Good Through

+May 31, 1982

+12/4/51/40/10/2010)23200/(50/(0)20/0725/40/(0)232(0)232

+1108 CALDWELL BLVD. / NAMPA, IDAHO 83651

-11, they allowed Lidia accompanied by a brother and sister to leave the Soviet hospital and return to the American Embassy for a reunion with family members.
+allowed Lidia accompanied by a brother and sister to leave the Soviet hospital and return to the American sy for a reunion with

+family members.
 The three then left the Embassy and flew home to Siberia.
-According to Dr. Kent Hill, "Lidia's purpose in returning home to Siberia was to provide moral support for her family in Chrnogorsk and to test the good intentions of the communist authorities."
-Information released recently in the New York Times stated that 11 members of the Vashchenko family were badly beaten last weekend in the city square of Chernogorsk in Siberia where they were staging a demonstration regarding their attempts to emigrate.
+According to Dr. Kent Hill, "Lidia's purpose in returning home to Siberia was to provide moral support for her family in Chrnogorsk and to test the good intentions of the communist

+Information released recently in the New York Times stated that 11 members of the Vashchenko family were badly beaten last weekend in the city square of Chernogorsk in Siberia where they were staging a demonstration regarding their attempts to

+emigrate.
 While unveiling banners the family was attacked by authorities.
 Lidia, one of the original seven, was beaten unconscious.
-Glb Guselier Elothing Eo.

-"T-Shirt place that has it all"
+'T-Shirt place that has it all''

-Wide selection of Peanut Butter shirts
+Wide selection of

+Peanut Butter shirts

-Great selection of colors in sweat shirts and pants
+Great selection of colors

+in sweat shirts and pants

-15% off Sterling Silver with I.D.
+15% off Sterling Silver with

+I.D.
 Card

-Rose transfers - special for Mother's Day!
+Rose transfers - special for

+Mother's Day!